Executive Director Position Opening

 New observation pier at the Marshall Wildlife Area

-With help from several volunteers, the Northwoods Land Trust staff worked in June at the new Marshall Wildlife Conservation Area to remove an old pier overlooking the beaver pond.
+With help from several volunteers, the Northwoods Land Trust staff worked at the Marshall Wildlife Conservation Area to remove an old pier overlooking the beaver pond.
 We pulled out, cut up and hauled over 1,800 pounds of materials.
 Special thanks to Ed Marshall, Ron Eckstein and John Huppert for all of their hard work!
-A new pier and viewing platform was then contracted by Favorite’s Permanent Piers and was completed in August.
+A new pier and viewing platform was then constructed by Favorite’s Permanent Piers.
 Bring your binoculars and check out the new wildlife observation pier!

 More Volunteers in the Field